RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Results

-Structurally, the properties of binary RR Lyrae resemble those from the classical Single Channel.
+Structurally, the properties of binary-made RR Lyrae resemble those from the classical Single Evolution Channel.
 In Figure~\ref{fig:MStarMEnv}, we show the distribution of the envelope masses versus the total stellar mass for the sample of all the core-helium burning stars that ignited helium degenerately.
-The surface temperature of the stars correlates with the amount of hydrogen envelope left on the star, with the hottest sdB stars being nearly fully stripped of hydrogen ($M_{\rm sdB, env}\lesssim 0.007\,{\rm M}_\odot$) and the HB stars having a range of envelope masses from about $0.01\,{\rm M}_\odot$ and up to about $1.0\,{\rm M}_\odot$.
-Since the majority of RR Lyrae have a narrow range of surface temperatures, they also have a relatively narrow range of envelope masses between $0.03\,{\rm M}_\odot$ and $0.07\,{\rm M}_\odot$.
-Furthermore, since the degenerate helium ignition occurs at roughly the same conditions, independently of the progenitor mass, the binary RR Lyrae have a narrow range of stellar masses between $0.47\,{\rm M}_\odot$ and $0.50\,{\rm M}_\odot$.
-Finally, since binary RR Lyrae have the same surface temperatures and core masses as the classical RR Lyrae, we expect their pulsation properties to be similar.
+The surface temperature of the stars correlates with the amount of hydrogen envelope left on the star, with the hottest sdB stars being nearly fully stripped of hydrogen ($M_{\rm sdB, env}\lesssim 0.007\,{\rm M}_\odot$) and the HB exhibiting a range of envelope masses, ranging from about $0.01\,{\rm M}_\odot$ up to approximately $1.0\,{\rm M}_\odot$.
+Because the majority of RR Lyrae have a narrow range of surface temperatures, they also have a relatively narrow range of envelope masses between $0.03\,{\rm M}_\odot$ and $0.07\,{\rm M}_\odot$.
+Furthermore, because the degenerate helium ignition occurs under roughly the same conditions, regardless of the progenitor mass, binary-made RR Lyrae have a narrow range of stellar masses between $0.47\,{\rm M}_\odot$ and $0.50\,{\rm M}_\odot$.
+Interestingly, our simulations show that degenerate core helium flash effectively triggers the termination of mass transfer in binaries.
+This occurs due to the rapid increase in luminosity caused by the helium flash, leading to the contraction of the donor star and effectively preventing any further mass transfer.
+Finally, as binary-made RR Lyrae have the same surface temperatures and core masses as their classical single-made counterparts, we expect their pulsation properties to be similar, as we further discuss in Section~{\ref{sec:Discussion}}.